top of page

 The twins eventually had a great battle with neither having an advantage over the other.
 The good twin, who always fought fair, used trickery to win, but did not kill his brother.
 Instead, he let the evil twin become the ruler of the night and the good twin became ruler of the day.

-Find Inspiration With The Wisdom of Our Clan Mothers
+Find Inspiration With The Wisdom of Traditional Clan Mothers

 The meaning of Clan Mothers within the Anishinabek Solutrean Metis has a rich and historic background.
 Clan Mothers are viewed and respected as life-givers.